-- 5. Future Professionals may receive services on Tuesday through Thursday.
-To receive a service, students must do the following prior to starting the service: - a.
-Notify a Learning Leader. - b.
+- 1. Future Professionals must follow the procedures outlined on their Skill Cards when performing a guest service. - 2.
+Future Professionals may receive service on Monday through Friday.
+To receive a service, Future Professionals must do the following prior to starting the service: - a.
+Request the service from a Learning Leader. - b.
 Be scheduled off the service books by a Learning Leader. - c.
-Pay for service supplies including perms, color, lightener, rinses, conditioning, treatments, manicures, nails, etc. - d.
-Personal services are considered rewards and scheduled for Future Professionals who are up to date with all practical, exams, and clinic practical worksheets.
+Complete required pre-service consultation with a Learning Leader. - d.
+Pay for services supplies including perms, color, lightener, rinses, conditioning, etc. - e.
+Personal services are considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessments.
 School assignments and successful learning are the priority.